atshuncho/User-Behaviour-and-Feature-Adoption/SQL/README.md

 ### 12. 7-Day Repeat Feature Usage
 Calculates the percentage of users who reused the same feature within 7 days of first use.

+### 13. 30-day churn rate among users who joined in the past 6 months
+Calculates the percentage of users with no transaction activity 30 days after joining.

 ---

 ## Tables Used